keithalewis/math/apl.md

 > _APL is a mistake carried through to perfection_ &mdash; Edsgar W. Dijkstra

-> Such is the advantage of a well constructed language that its simplified
+> _Such is the advantage of a well constructed language that its simplified
-> notation often becomes the source of profound theories.
+> notation often becomes the source of profound theories_.
 >  &mdash; Pierre-Simon Laplace

 A Programming Language _APL_ was invented by Ken E. Iverson, a mathematician